pyca/cryptography/docs/faq.rst

 emitted warnings (``filterwarnings = error``), you may ignore it by adding the following line at the end of the list::

    ignore:Python 2 is no longer supported by the Python core team.
-Support for it is now deprecated in cryptography, and will be removed in a future release.:UserWarning:cryptography
+Support for it is now deprecated in cryptography, and will be removed in a future release.:UserWarning

 **Note:** Using ``cryptography.utils.CryptographyDeprecationWarning``
 is not possible here because specifying it triggers